How to request temporary Adobe Commerce on cloud infrastructure upsize

 - Complete the first four (Product, Organization, Implementation type, Subject) fields.

-- Select Surge Contact Request in the Contact Reason drop down options.
+- Select Holiday Surge Capacity Request in the Adobe Commerce Infrastructure Contact Reason drop-down options.
 Click OK on the pop-up message requesting 48 business hours' notice for temporary additional cloud capacity requests.

 - Complete the next four fields.